umbraco/UmbracoDocs/11/umbraco-forms/developer/extending/customize-default-workflows.md

 Two interfaces are used to abstract the logic for setting default fields and workflows for a form.
 They are `IApplyDefaultFieldsBehavior` and `IApplyDefaultWorkflowsBehavior` respectively.

-The default behaviors are defined using built-in, internal classes that implements this interface.
+The default behaviors are defined using built-in, internal classes that implement this interface.

 You can create your own implementation of these interfaces.